The best treatment is to take steps to prevent illness.

 - naproxen (Aleve)

-If you are at high risk of complications, and if it is early in the infection, your doctor may prescribe an antiviral drug for treating flu.
-The CDC currently recommends oseltamivir (Tamiflu) or zanamivir (Relenza).
+If you are at high risk of complications, and if it is early in the infection, your doctor may prescribe an antiviral drug for treating flu, such as oseltamivir (Tamiflu, generic versions).

 To better predict how long the flu will last, take steps to reduce your risk of contracting the virus and experiencing severe symptoms.
 Consider the following steps, as suggested in the Harvard Special Report A Guide to Women's Health: Fifty and Forward.

 - Wash your hands with soap and water before eating or touching your face.

 - Contact your doctor for promptly if you get flu symptoms.

 - Quit smoking.
 Smokers are more likely to get the flu than nonsmokers.